The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 How to Solve the Tension?

 Firstly, the members should be positive and energetic so that other members build positive attitudes toward them.
-Secondly, smile and Laugh at others when interacting with them.
-Additionally, nodding in agreement and exhibiting enthusiasm is a useful non-verbal cue to hold effective interactions.
+Secondly, smile and laugh at others when interacting with them.
+Additionally, nodding in agreement and exhibiting enthusiasm a useful non-verbal cue to hold effective interactions.
 Group members should also be patient and open-minded, knowing that the primary tension will decrease with time.
-Finally, Be prepared and informed before your first meeting to help the group focus on its task.
+Finally, be prepared and informed before your first meeting to help the group focus on its task.

 2. Storming Stage of Tuckman’s Theory: (Power Struggle)

-Storming is the second stage of Tuckman's theory of Group Development.
+Storming is the second stage of Tuckman’s theory of Group Development.
 Group members become argumentative also emotional.
 The most confident members begin to compete for both social acceptance and leadership.
 Many groups try to skip this stage to avoid competition and conflict is necessary to establish a climate in which members understand the value of disagreeing.
-The conflicts among group members are also known as noise in communication.
+The conflicts among group members are also known as group communication noise.

 Group Develops in the Storming Stage:

-• Time of testing (Testing leader’s policies and assumptions and how they fit into the power structure).
+• Time of testing (Testing the leader’s policies and assumptions and how they fit into the power structure).

 • Subgroups take shape